-Any element type not supported by CGNS can be recorded using the CGNS generic element type NGON_n.
+General polyhedral elements can be recorded using the CGNS generic element types NGON_n and NFACE_n.
 See Section 7.3 for more detail.

 The ordering of the nodes within an element is important.
 Since the nodes in each element type could be ordered in multiple ways, it is necessary to define numbering conventions.
 The following sections describe the element numbering conventions used in CGNS.